-Over the course of my 15-year career as a software engineer, I’ve spent much of my time working with open source software.
-Open source software code is publicly visible and modifiable.
+Throughout my 15-year career as a software engineer, I’ve spent much of my time working with open-source software.
+Open-source software code is publicly visible and modifiable.
 Open source code sits in nearly all software we use today.
 It is based on the premise of reusing solutions to problems that need to be solved regularly.
 In our industry, a good example is Leaflet, a library used by many web applications, including the PlaceChangers platform, to draw interactive maps.

-- An issue tracker, where bugs and feature requests are logged which drive future improvements.
+- An issue tracker, where bugs and feature requests are logged, drives future improvements.

 - A version control system that maintains a history of changes to the software’s source code over time.

-- A suite of automated tests, which check any incoming code changes for correctness.
+- A suite of automated tests checks any incoming code changes for correctness.

-The key best practices that tie these three systems together are the “pull request” - in which a solution that addresses an issue in the tracker is presented in the form of modifications to the existing codebase - and the “code review” - in which the proposed modifications are reviewed by others, and any problems addressed, before the modifications are accepted and the codebase changed.
+The key best practices that tie these three systems together are the “pull request” - in which a solution that addresses an issue in the tracker is presented in the form of modifications to the existing codebase - and the “code review” - in which others review the proposed modifications, and any problems addressed, before the modifications are accepted and the codebase changed.

 Where are we now: parameter plans and local plans

-We are at a point, now, in the history of British town planning, where we’re seeing a move from a discretionary system toward a codification of planning policies.
+Now, we are at a point in the history of British town planning where we’re seeing a move from a discretionary system toward a codification of planning policies.
 Since the release of Planning for the Future there’s been a lot of talk about design codes and local plans.
-In January 2021, MHCLG released their proposed National Model Design Code (NMDC), authored by URBED, in a project headed up by David Rudlin, which will be piloted by a number of local authorities in “pathfinder projects” later this year.
+In January 2021, MHCLG released their proposed National Model Design Code (NMDC), authored by URBED, in a project headed up by David Rudlin, which will be piloted by several local authorities in “pathfinder projects” later this year.

-The NMDC provides an outline of the kind of model against which proposed developments could be checked objectively, without the need to interpret policy documents.
-As long as the parameters are well chosen, the outcome of this move should be a substantial derisking of the planning process and, of course, better urban design in reality.
+The NMDC provides an outline of the kind of model against which proposed developments could be checked objectively without interpreting policy documents.
+As long as the parameters are well-chosen, the outcome of this move should be a substantial de-risking of the planning process and, of course, better urban design in reality.

-Since the publication of the planning white paper, Laura Alvarez, with her work on the Nottingham City Council’s Design Quality Framework, has emerged as a champion of, and authority on, the implementation and application of design coding in planning approvals in UK.
-Nottingham City Council’s approach to planning is proactive and innovative, and provides a picture of what Planning for the Future is aiming to achieve.
+Since the publication of the planning white paper, Laura Alvarez, with her work on the Nottingham City Council’s Design Quality Framework, has emerged as a champion of, and authority on, the implementation and application of design coding in planning approvals in the UK.
+Nottingham City Council’s approach to planning is proactive and innovative and provides a picture of what Planning for the Future aims to achieve.

 The council has invested heavily in expertise for resourcing the pre-application stage.
 Among other things, they’ve introduced an independent Design Review Panel composed of specialists.
-Planning applicants are actively encouraged to engage in the pre-application process, which always involves a Design Issues Team, and the council offers applicants support for collaborative work, design workshops and codesign approaches.
+Planning applicants are actively encouraged to engage in the pre-application process, which always involves a Design Issues Team.
+The council offers applicants support for collaborative work, design workshops and co-design approaches.

-Of course, this is very much still a manual, document-driven process, and a costly one.
+Of course, this is still a manual, document-driven process and a costly one.
 Nevertheless, it gets results.
-Applications which undertake a pre-application consultation in Nottingham take ten weeks less on average to get to planning approval.
-They result in eleven fewer planning conditions on average than applications that don’t engage in the pre-application process.
-Meanwhile, the number of refused applications in Nottingham, across the board, has dropped from 5% to nearly 0% since 2016.
+Applications that undertake pre-application consultation in Nottingham take ten weeks less on average to get planning approval.
+They result in eleven fewer planning conditions than applications that don’t engage in the pre-application process.
+Meanwhile, the number of refused applications in Nottingham has dropped from 5% to nearly 0% since 2016.

-Clearly, planning is a design discipline, and, as studies have shown, there is lack of expertise in most councils when it comes to design guidance.
-Many councils are overstretched, and investment in expertise, of the kind undertaken by Nottingham City Council, will need to be supported by national government as part of planning reforms.
+Planning is a design discipline, and, as studies have shown, there is a lack of expertise in most councils regarding design guidance.
+Many councils are overstretched, and investment in knowledge of the kind undertaken by Nottingham City Council will need to be supported by the national government as part of planning reforms.